-Dr. Yuesheng Zhang joined the faculty of Roswell Park Cancer Institute in 2003 and has been a Professor of Oncology since 2007.
-He has also been a Senior Member of the Roswell Park Graduate Division, the State University of New York Graduate College since 2003.
+Dr. Yuesheng Zhang joined the faculty of Roswell Park Comprehensive Cancer Center in 2003 and has been a Professor of Oncology since 2007.
+He has also been a Professor of the Roswell Park Graduate Division, the State University of New York Graduate College since 2003.
 He came to RPCI from the University of Arizona, Arizona Cancer Center, where he served as an Assistant Professor of Medicine.

 Dr. Zhang is a member of the American Association for Cancer Research (AACR) and the American Society of Biochemistry & Molecular Biology (ASBMB).
 Dr. Zhang is also a member of the editorial boards of Molecular Cancer Therapeutics, Molecular Nutrition and Food Research, and Journal of Carcinogenesis and Mutagenesis.
-He has served on many NIH study sections, and has been an Honorary Professor in the Second Affiliated Hospital of Hebei Medical University (Shijiazhuang, China) since 2006.
+He has served and continues to serve on many NIH study sections and AACR grant review panels.

-Dr. Zhang has had a long standing interest in naturally occurring isothiocyanates as cancer chemopreventive agents and bladder cancer chemoprevention.
-More recently, Dr. Zhang has also been studying the molecular basis of gender disparity of bladder cancer risk.
-Bladder cancer risk is 3-4 times higher in men than in women.
-His group also recently discovered that human prolidase is an inhibitory ligand of ErbB1 and ErbB2, both of which are cell surface receptor tyrosine kinases and play important roles in various cancers.
-Studies to further understand the interaction of prolidase with ErbB1 and ErbB2 and to assess the antitumor activity of prolidase are ongoing.
+Dr. Zhang has had a long standing interest in naturally occurring isothiocyanates as cancer chemopreventive agents, bladder cancer chemoprevention, and the molecular basis of gender disparity in bladder cancer risk.
+While these studies are continuing in Dr. Zhang’s lab, his group also recently discovered that human prolidase is an inhibitory ligand of EGFR (ErbB1) and HER2 (ErbB2).
+EGFR and HER2 are oncogenic cell surface receptor tyrosine kinases and play important roles in various cancers.
+Studies to further understand the interaction of prolidase with EGFR and HER2 and to assess the cancer therapeutic activity of recombinant human prolidase are ongoing.
+Dr. Zhang’s lab recently discovered that intracellular prolidase is an essential regulator of p53 tumor suppressor.
+Studies to better understand prolidase regulation of p53 and its role in cancer prevention and treatment is continuing.
+Moreover, Dr. Zhang’s lab is also continuing research on a recently discovered a protein degradation pathway in the plasma, termed the FXII-FVII pathway, which may be highly important for development of certain disease biomarkers and protein therapeutics.

 Veeranki OL, Bhattacharya A, Marshall JR, Zhang Y. Organ-specific exposure and response to sulforaphane, a key chemopreventive ingredient in broccoli: implications for cancer prevention.
 British Journal of Nutrition 2013; 109: 25-32.